M-13 (Michigan highway): Route description

 As the trunkline heads away from Bay City, it runs parallel to the Lake State Railway again.
 M-13 intersects the northern end of its connector route before Huron Road crosses the Kawkawlin River.
 The highway runs through the community of the same name on the north side of the river.
 M-13 and Huron Road continue north across mixed agricultural and forest land as they pass through the communities of Linwood and Pinconning.
 South of Standish in Arenac County, M-13 meets the northern end of the US 23 freeway and terminates.

 M-13 is maintained by the Michigan Department of Transportation (MDOT) like other state highways in Michigan.
 As a part of these maintenance responsibilities, the department tracks the volume of traffic that uses the roadways under its jurisdiction.
 These volumes are expressed using a metric called annual average daily traffic, which is a statistical calculation of the average daily number of vehicles on a segment of roadway.
 MDOT's surveys in 2009 showed that the highest traffic levels along M-13 were the 28,242 vehicles daily north of the M-25 junction in Bay City; the lowest counts were the 3381 vehicles per day south of the I-75/US 23 interchange near Saginaw.
 The only sections of M-13 that have been listed on the National Highway System (NHS) are along the M-84 concurrency and Euclid Avenue south of Wilder Road in the Bay City area.
-The NHS is a network of roads important to the country's economy, defense, and mobility.